MansM/mediasync/readme.md

 ## Plex token
 How to find your token for Plex can be read [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

-## Currently doing this:
+## Currently status:
-get all seen from plex and kodi, and writing all shows and movies to plex, but only shows to kodi.
+Everything is backed up and synced to kodi and plex.
+You cant do partials yet

 ## Help wanted
 As I am not a seasoned python developer.
 Feel free to help out/tell me I do something wrong.